freds-dev/ML4IM/README.md

 6. **Print LaTeX Code**:
    - The generated LaTeX code is printed to the console.

-The resulting LaTeX code can be used to create a table in a LaTeX document, providing a concise summary of the pairwise t-test results between different experiments based on their fitness metrics.

 #### `print_cross_validation_overview.R`
-The script you provided reads CSV files containing cross-validation results from a specified directory, calculates a fitness metric based on the weighted sum of `metrics.mAP50.95.B.` and `metrics.mAP50.B.`, and then summarizes statistics for a specific metric across different experiments.
-Here's a breakdown of what the script does:
+The reads CSV files containing cross-validation results from a specified directory, calculates a fitness metric based on the weighted sum of `metrics.mAP50.95.B.` and `metrics.mAP50.B.`, and then summarizes statistics for a specific metric across different experiments.

 1. **Load Necessary Libraries**: The script loads the `stringr` library.